-We've Read The "Second Dossier" That Republicans Say Discredits The Trump-Russia Probe.
-Here's What It Says.
+Devin Nunes Has Promised Another Phase In His Push To Discredit The Trump-Russia Probe.
+Here It Is.

 But Republicans are suspicious.

-House intelligence committee chairman Devin Nunes said his committee is probing the State Department as “phase two” of its investigation, following an examination of the Justice Department’s application for the warrant to monitor Page.
+House Intelligence Committee chair Devin Nunes said his committee is probing the State Department as “phase two” of its investigation, following an examination of the Justice Department’s application for the warrant to monitor Page.
 “We are looking into discrepancies or irregularities at the State Department and how information came into the State Department, what was done with that information, how that was processed and where it went,” Nunes said Wednesday in a radio interview with conservative commentator Hugh Hewitt.
 He did not respond to a request for comment from BuzzFeed News.

 Rep. Trey Gowdy, a Republican on the intelligence committee, said Tuesday on Fox News that he was “pretty troubled by what I read in the documents with respect to the role the State Department played in the fall of 2016.”

 Republican Sens.
-Charles Grassley and Lindsey Graham said in a letter released Monday that they were troubled that “Clinton associates” were “feeding” information to Steele.
+Chuck Grassley and Lindsey Graham said in a letter released Monday that they were troubled that “Clinton associates” were “feeding” information to Steele.
 Grassley did not respond to a BuzzFeed News request for comment.

 Shearer and Blumenthal have remained quiet since Shearer’s reports emerged, and efforts to reach them and Winer were not immediately successful.

-Note: This post has been updated to include a statement from the Wall Street Journal.